freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/02-javascript-algorithms-and-data-structures/basic-javascript/assignment-with-a-returned-value.md

 # --description--

-Si recuerda nuestra discusión sobre <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/storing-values-with-the-assignment-operator" target="_blank" rel="noopener noreferrer nofollow">el almacenamiento de valores con el operador de asignación</a>, todo lo que está a la derecha del signo de igualdad se resuelve antes de asignar el valor.
-Esto significa que podemos tomar el valor devuelto de una función y asignarlo a una variable.
+If you'll recall from our discussion about <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/storing-values-with-the-assignment-operator" target="_blank" rel="noopener noreferrer nofollow">Storing Values with the Assignment Operator</a>, everything to the right of the equal sign is resolved before the value is assigned.
+This means we can take the return value of a function and assign it to a variable.

 Supongamos que hemos definido una función `sum` que suma dos números.